 The combination of discrete and continuous data offers valuable insights for enhancing conversion paths.

-As an example, if a particular ad format (discrete data) leads to higher average conversion rates (continuous data), marketers can allocate more budget to that ad type, efficiently optimizing their ad spend.
+For instance, if a specific ad format (discrete data) leads to higher average conversion rates (continuous data), marketers can allocate more budget to that ad type, optimizing ad spend.

-A/B testing benefits from this data combination, too.
-When marketers test different CTAs, they can analyze which call-to-action (discrete data) leads to longer time spent on-site or faster conversions (continuous data).
-This approach refines conversion elements based on proven patterns, making optimizations both data-driven and user-centric.
+A/B testing also benefits from this data combination.
+Marketers can examine which call to action (CTA) leads to longer website visits or faster conversions.
+This refines conversion elements based on proven patterns, making optimizations data-driven and user-centric.

 Best Application Discrete vs. Continuous Data in Marketing